OCJvanDijk/Brightness-Sync/README.md

 Requires macOS 10.15.
 If you're on 10.14, you can download v1 from the releases page.

-You'll probably want to add the app to your Login Items.

 ## Energy impact
 The app polls the brightness pretty aggressively, which results in a small energy impact of around 0.3-0.5 according to Activity Monitor.
 _However_ it will automatically stop the polling when no UltraFine displays are connected and because those monitors are also a power source, this effectively means it will never run when on battery power.